turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/visualising_and_implementing_database_relationships.markdown

 ### Opening

 * This class is about identifying situations that require one to many and many to many relationships, and how to diagram them using a schema designer.

 ### Defining Key Terms

 * Primary Key - a key in a relational database that is unique for each record.
 It is a unique identifier, such as a drivers license, or the VIN on a car.
 You must have one and only one primary key.
 * Foreign Key - a foreign key is a field in one table that uniquely identifies a row of another table.
 A foreign key is defined in a second table, but it refers to the primary key in the first table.

 ### Schema / Schema Designer

 * [Schema Designer](http://ondras.zarovi.cz/sql/demo/)

-### One to many relationships
+### One-to-many relationships

-* Talk about Users and tasks and how they are connected.
+* The relationship between Users and Tasks is a one-to-many relationship.
-* Task has a column called users_id which is refers to the primary key of the users table.
+* Task has a column called `user_id` which is refers to the primary key of the users table.
+* Let's diagram the relationship using a schema designer.
-* Diagram relationship using a schema designer
+* A car dealership has many cars - diagram this relationship using a schema designer.
-* Practice with a different scenario with students.
-Car dealership has many cars.
-* For independent practice, now implement on your own computer with a menu has many items.
+* For independent practice, now implement (on your own computer) the relationship between menus and items.

 ### CFU

-* Do on screen with students navigating
+* Let's diagram the relationship between menus and items together.
+Shuffle/shuffle/pop.

-### Many to many relationships
+### Many-to-many relationships

-orders and products

-* Also known as has and belongs to many.
-* Many to Many is a little harder.
+* Many-to-many is a little harder than one-to-many
 * Imagine if we wanted to also tag all of our tasks that we've created.
-* Tags can belong to many posts, while at the same time, a post has many tags.
+* Tags can belong to many tasks, while at the same time, a task has many tags.
 * They way we are able to implement this relationship through a join table.
 * Diagram the tags and tasks relationship using the schema designer.
 * For independent practice, now implement students and classes.

 ### CFU

-* Go over onscreen with students navigating.
+* Let's diagram the relationship between students and classes together.
+Shuffle/shuffle/pop.

 ### Closing

-* Give students two situations, not telling them which is 1tm, or mtm, and in five minutes, have them explain.
+Let's revist our learning goals.
+Take a few minutes to define/describe/diagram the following:

+* Define foreign key, primary key, schema
+* Define one to many and many to many relationships
+* Describe the relationship between a foreign key on one table and a primary key on another table.
-* Patients and doctors.
+* Diagram the relationship between patients and doctors.
-* Museum and original_paintings.
+* Diagram the relationship between museums and original_paintings.

-* Have students navigate on big screen.
-* Next steps, start thinking about diagramming for RushHour.
+* Finished?
+Start thinking about diagramming for RushHour.